14thApostle/ML/README.md

 ## Installation Notes

 You can skip all the installation steps if you can use https://colab.research.google.com/ to use these notebooks.
+This just requires an okay internet connectivity

 This tutorial requires the following packages: